Former patient shares video of encounter with Decatur doctor accused of sexual misconduct

 He is also the subject of up to 10 complaints filed with police by former patients alleging inappropriate contact in his office.

-The woman known who is the plaintiff known as “Grace Goe” in the lawsuit filed a said she made up her mind to stop him.
+The woman known who is the plaintiff known as “Grace Goe” in the lawsuit filed said she made up her mind to stop him.

 She`d gone to police once, but didn`t get very far.
 So, she made one more appointment in December.